Characters and transfer maps via categorified traces: The Becker-Gottlieb transfer

 \subsection{The free loop transfer and relative free loops}

 Let $f\colon A \to B$ be a $\cC$-adjointable map of spaces.
 Because of \Cref{prop:Criterion_Composability_BG}, we are interested in a better understanding of the composite

 and in the question of whether or not it factors through the map $c_A\colon \unit[A] \to \unit[LA]$.
-The goal of this subsection is to show that, at least when $f$ is even \textit{fiberwise $\cC$-adjointable}, this composite always canonically factors through the map $\one[LA \times_{LB} B] \to \one[LA]$.
+The goal of this subsection is to show that, at least under the stronger assumption that all fibers of $f$ are $\cC$-adjointable, cf.\ \Cref{lem:FiberwiseAdjointableImpliesAdjointable}, this composite always canonically factors through the map $\one[LA \times_{LB} B] \to \one[LA]$.
 Here $LA \times_{LB} B$ is the space of `relative free loops', i.e.\ those free loops in $A$ which live in a single fiber of $f$.
 We will deduce this factorization formally from the functoriality of the free-loop space transfer in the fiberwise $\cC$-adjointable map $f$.
 To set up this functoriality, we first need to assemble the fiberwise $\cC$-adjointable maps into a suitable $\infty$-category.

 \begin{defn} Let $\Spc^{\pb}$ denote the (non-full) wide subcategory of the arrow category $\Spc^{[1]}$ containing all arrows as objects but only the pullback squares as morphisms.
 With $\cC$ implicit in the notation, we let $\Spc^{\pb}_\fadj$ denote the full subcategory of $\Spc^\pb$ spanned by arrows whose fibers are $\cC$-adjointable spaces.
 For $f\in \Spc^{\pb}$, we denote its source by $A_f$ and its target by $B_f$. \end{defn}